suixinsuo/olympus-protocol/docs/GettingStarted.md

 Folder structure introduction
 -----------------------------

 Once you have cloned the project onto your own machine, you can open the project in VSCode.
-Let's go through the structure to have a better understanding of the folders.
+Let's first go through the folder structure.

 -   docs: Where this tutorial that you are reading and other documentation is written.

--   migrations: This folder contains an only file that helps us to create our contracts in the blockchain (local, Kovan, or mainnet).
-Setting the components and configuring them correctly.
+-   migrations: This folder contains a file that helps us create smart contracts on the blockchain (local, Kovan, or mainnet) as well as correctly set and configure components.

--   scripts: Some Javascript files we created to help the deployment/test process; these can be ignored right now.
+-   scripts: Some Javascript files we created to help the deployment/test process; these can be ignored for now.

--   tests: All the protocols are carefully tested and you are recommended to follow the same approach.
+-   tests: All parts of the protocol are carefully tested and we recommend that you follow the same approach.
 -   contracts: Where all Solidity code is stored.
--   components: Core components, each of which has different functionalities.
+-   components: Core components, each of which has a different functionality.
 -   interfaces: The abstracted layer for describing a higher level of the contracts.
--   olympusProtocols: Where all the templates and Olympus products are ready to be edited and customized.
+-   olympusProtocols: Where all of the templates and Olympus products are ready to be edited and customized.
 -   libs: Some basic Solidity libraries for common purposes.

-Create your first derivate product template
+Create your first financial product template
 -------------------------------------------

 To get yourself warmed up, we will walk you through creating and customizing your own template with a basic example.

-Firstly, create a new folder in contracts called myProtocols, copy the OlympusBasicFund.sol into it and rename it as MyBasicFund.sol
+First, create a new folder in contracts called myProtocols, copy the OlympusBasicFund.sol into it and rename it as MyBasicFund.sol

     contracts
         olympusProtocols